arielberardi/StockExchange/README.md

 # Stock Exchange

-Study case of a Desing and Implementation of a Stock Exchange application.
+Study case of a design and Implementation of a Stock Exchange application.

 Consideration:
 - It has to be fast (low-latency) and accurate in order to provide fairness to the traders.
 - It needs to receive trading requests (bids and asks) from external application (FIX over TCP/IP)
 - It needs to feed Market Data for external application to use (FAST over Multicast UDP)

-Some usefull information i used to build this:
+Some useful information i used to build this:
 - https://quant.stackexchange.com/questions/3783/what-is-an-efficient-data-structure-to-model-order-book
 - https://github.com/Kautenja/limit-order-book/blob/master/notes/lob.md
 - https://github.com/charles-cooper/itch-order-book